Plan to travel? How a government shutdown could affect your trip.

 If the U.S. government shuts down next week, a lapse in federal funding to agencies that enable air travel could disrupt Americans' fall travel plans.

-For that reason and others, Americans with trips planned could still feel the effects of a government shutdown, with White House press secretary Karine Jean-Pierre warning it could cause "significant" delays for travelers.
+That's in part why Americans with trips planned could feel the effects of a government shutdown, with White House press secretary Karine Jean-Pierre warning it could cause "significant" delays for travelers.

 A government shut down could cost the U.S. travel economy as much as $140 million a day, according to the U.S. Travel Association.
 The strain on the U.S. travel system would lead to more flight delays, longer screening lines and holdups in air travel modernization, according to the group.